Gitanito/bucket42/index.md

-# Welcome to the World of nerdness
+# Welcome to the World of nerdiness
 This page is created in two Languages: English and German.
 That is for purpose.
 Because in the RPG-Universe nearly everything is written in english - not bad for adults.
 But i wanted to play with my kids.
 I was searching month for good content in written in german or kid-friendly content that can be translated on the fly.
 It was nearly impossible to find something playable.

 I thougth by my self: If I can't find any good content - other parents have the same problem.
 So the amazing stories and plots for kids will never be played with german-speaking kids.